-Note that the Sequential-IDLA process on the complete graph is essentially the same as the famous coupon collector process.
-Thus on different networks, we can view the dispersion process as a generalization of the coupon collector process to different topologies.
-In fact, since particles perform random walks, both dispersion processes can be regarded as a protocol for exploring and covering an unknown network.
-However, as opposed to the studied models of covering a graph with multiple random walks \cite{avin}, the length of the particles' trajectories may vary wildly in the dispersion process.
+Since in IDLA particles perform random walks, both dispersion processes can be regarded as a protocol for exploring and covering an unknown network.
+However, as opposed to previously studied models of covering a graph with multiple random walks \cite{AlonMany,avin,CoopFrezMulti}, the length of the particles' trajectories may vary wildly in the dispersion process.
 This introduces strong correlations between different particles, a challenge which is not present in the cover time of multiple random walks.